 - Biodiversity Booklet published by the Wipro Earthian school programme, featuring activities and games for grade 7-12 students.

-INDIAN WILDLIFE-RELATED EDUCATIONAL GAMES (for purchase):
+INDIAN WILDLIFE-RELATED EDUCATIONAL GAMES/BOOKS (for purchase):

 - Last Wilderness Foundation has a wildlife bingo and dominoes game, along with books that can be purchased on their site.